Make cities and human settlements inclusive, safe, resilient and sustainable

 Yes, the university does build new buildings to sustainable standards.
 It is a requirement at Penn State to build all new buildings to LEED standards as described in the 2019 LEED v4 policy.

-Penn State is a world leader in sustainable building design and standards with 48 buildings that are, at minimum, LEED certified, with an additional 19 pending certification.
-In 2021, Penn State began building the new Palmer Art Museum of Art to US Green Building Council standards for Leadership in Energy and Environmental Design (LEED) certification.
+Penn State is a world leader in sustainable building design and standards with 48 buildings that are, at minimum, LEED certified.
+An additional 19 are pending certification.
+The current listing of LEED buildings can be found at https://sustainability.psu.edu/campus-efforts/operations/green-buildings/

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.

 Yes, Penn State builds on brownfield sites, where possible.
-As outlined in the new Capital Plan, campus building projects are focused on prior plan renovation and re-building, which is considered brownfield building based on global standards, and on system renewals on existing sites.
+As outlined in the new Capital Plan, campus building projects are focused on prior Capital plan renovations, re-building, and on system renewals on existing sites.
+Renovations and rebuilding are considered brownfield building based on global standards.

 Recent examples of brownfield construction: